WowDevTools/WDBXEditor/README.md

 * An Excel style Find and Replace
 * Shortcuts for common tasks using common shortcut key combinations
 * A help file to try and cover off some of the pitfalls and caveats of the program (needs some work)
+* A simple memory reader to get player's co-ordinates from the client
+* A colour picker for LightData and LightIntBand

 ##Tools:
 * Definition editor for maintaining the definitions